zearp/OptiHack/README.md

 (This command can also fix the issue where FileVault2 can't be enabled.)

 ## Undervolting

+**Update**: A slightly simpler way to do undervolting can be found [here](https://github.com/zearp/Nucintosh#undervolting).
+The kext + configuration tool will work fine on Optiplex systems.
+A benefit of the above method is that you can load the kext from your EFI so there is no need to disable SIP and allow loading of unsigned kexts.

 Been testing an undervolted setup using [VoltageShift](https://github.com/sicreative/VoltageShift) for quite some time.
 Not anything too much (-75mv CPU and -50mv GPU).
 It doesn't really impact performance but does make things run cooler and it uses less energy.

 You can build it from source or easier, download the precompiled binary [here](https://sitechprog.blogspot.com/2017/06/voltageshift.html) and we apply a little fix explained [here](https://github.com/sicreative/VoltageShift/issues/34#issuecomment-576119169).